mostlybadfly/jekyllsite/_posts/2014-10-21-fields-for.md

  "ingredients"=>{"qty"=>"2", "measurement"=>"slices", "ingredient"=>"bread"}}
 {% endhighlight %}

   It looks like it is doing what I wanted.
 I got 3 bits of information to use.
-The problem that I was running into with is was that :ingredients won't actually save because it isn't set as a single string which is what the model is expecting.
+The problem that I was running into with this was that :ingredients won't actually save because it isn't set as a single string which is what the model is expecting.
 I first assumed fields_for wasn't what I wanted so I kept going in circles trying to figure it out.
 I was getting nowhere.
 As with most things, I think having a long time away helped me think about it a bit more.
 I realized that if params[:recipe] is actually the hash listed above, I should just be able to play around with the :ingredients key and reassign it to a single string prior to saving.
 This is what I ended up with in the recipes controller:

 {% highlight ruby %}
 def create